YuktaAgnihotri/assignment1/README.md

 # assignment1
-this is a page about apj abdul kalam
+this is a page about APJ Abdul Kalam styled with css grid and added image of APJ Abdul Kalam